Wellesley Hills Campus / Enrollment Center, 1st Floor / 781-239-2550

-The deadline for changing a major to be active in the new major in the current term if the term is summer is the last day of add/drop for summer session III (6W2)
+The deadline for changing a major to be active in the new major in the current term if the term is summer is the last day of add/drop for summer session I (6W1)

 Adding a Major Deadlines:

-Students that are currently active in a degree or certificate program may add an additional major (degree or certificate) by submitting an Admission application to the Office of Admissions.
+Students that are currently active in a degree or certificate program may add an additional major (degree or certificate) by completing a Change of Major form with an academic advisor.

-The deadline for adding a major in order to be active in the newly added major in the current term is the last day of add/drop period (evening) for the fall and spring semesters
+The deadline for adding a major to be active in the newly added major in the current term is the last day of add/drop period (evening) for the fall and spring semesters.

-The deadline for adding a major to be active in the newly added major in the current term if the term is summer is the last day of add/drop for summer session III (6W2)
+The deadline for adding a major to be active in the newly added major in the current term if the term is summer is the last day of add/drop for summer session I (6W1).

 Graduation Application Deadlines*:

 For Fall/December Graduation: The last day to apply to graduate in fall/December will be the last day of Day/Evening/Online Final Exams for the fall semester.